 The Trick to Creating Layers of Beer

-There are two elements that make layered beer drinks a success:
+There are two elements that make layered beer drinks a success: the density of the two beers and a slow, indirect pour.

-Density of the Beer.
-As with any layered drink, one liquid will only float on top of the other if it has a lighter density (or specific gravity) than the liquid on the bottom.
+Density of the beer: As with any layered drink, one liquid will only float on top of the other if it has a lighter density (or specific gravity) than the liquid on the bottom.

 Because beers are not like liquor, any given beer may have a different density than another, even if the two are of the same style.
 Not all stouts will float on top like Guinness (though most will) and not all pale ales are as heavy as Bass Pale Ale and can withstand Guinness' weight (again, many will).